Milroy's disease: Genetics

 Ohio native Fanny Mills suffered from Milroy's disease.
 She appeared in dime museums in the 1880s.
 Audiences flocked to see her.
 As a result, Mills could sometimes earn as much as $4,000 a week.

 This disease is more common in women and an association with the gene FLT4 has been described.
 FLT4 codes for VEGFR-3, which is implicated in development of the lymphatic system.

 Milroy's disease is also known as primary or hereditary lymphedema type 1A or early onset lymphedema.
 It is a very rare disease with only about 200 cases reported in the medical literature.
 Milroy's disease is an autosomal dominant condition caused by a mutation in the FLT4 gene which encodes the vascular endothelial growth factor receptor 3 (VEGFR-3) gene located on the long arm (q) on chromosome 5 (5q35.3).

 In contrast to Milroy's disease (early onset lymphedema type 1A), which typically has its onset of swelling and edema at birth or during early infancy, hereditary lymphedema type II, known as Meige disease, has its onset around the time of puberty.
 Meige disease is also an autosomal dominant disease.
 It has been linked to a mutations in the 'forkhead' family transcription factor (FOXC2) gene located on the long arm of chromosome 16 (16q24.3).
 About 2000 cases have been identified.
 A third type of hereditary lymphedema, that has an onset after the age of 35 is known as lymphedema tarda.

-Diagnosis
+Management

 Only conservative measures can be taken.
 Certain treatments for lymphedema disorders may possibly alleviate specific symptoms; no cure and it is usually congenital.
 One treatment that can be implemented is fitted stockings, which can help with the appearance of the swollen limb as well as decrease the risk of potential complications.
 Genetic counseling can be done.
 May have similar health conditions, delays, disorders, and physical traits associated with other lymphatic genetic diseases and chromosome #5 abnormalities.